labscommunity/arweave-wallet-kit/README.md

 await api.encrypt(...)
 ```

-Read more about the available APIs [here](https://github.com/arconnectio/ArConnect/#other-supported-functions).

 ## Advanced theming

-If you are familiar with `styled-components`, you can take advantage of it's `<ThemeProvider>` component and override the default internal theme values ArConnect Kit uses.
+If you are familiar with `styled-components`, you can take advantage of it's `<ThemeProvider>` component and override the default internal theme values Arweave Wallets Kit uses.
 You can read more about this [here](https://styled-components.com/docs/advanced#function-themes).